-Geraint Jones Profile
+Geraint Jones Biography

 Geraint Owen Jones was born on 14 July 1976 in Kundiawa, Papua New Guinea.
 He is a former England and Papua New Guinea cricketer.
 Geraint is a wicket-keeper and a right-handed batsman.
 He has a short career with England and later joined PNG.